snhobbs/board2pdf/README.md

 If you make some improvements, please issue a pull request.
 All help is appreciated!

+Read DEVELOPMENT.md for information on how to build Board2Pdf.

 ## Authors and acknowledgment

-This script is written by Albin Dennevi, with contributions from others.
+This script is written by Albin Dennevi, with contributions from [others](https://gitlab.com/dennevi/Board2Pdf/-/graphs/main?ref_type=heads).
 If you need to come in contact with me please use the KiCad forum as described under Support.
 But for bugs and feature requests, please add an issue in GitLab.

 Credit goes to qu1ck, the author of the [InteractiveHtmlBom](https://github.com/openscopeproject/InteractiveHtmlBom) plugin.
 I used the GUI of this project as a starting point when making the GUI for this project.